AdityaBhanwadiya/codegraph/README.md

 cp .env.example .env
 ```

-2. Edit the `.env` file to include your MongoDB connection string and Pinecone API key:
+2. Edit the `.env` file to include your MongoDB connection string and Qdrant API key:

 ```
 # MongoDB connection